 Example of how 'country of birth' is used

-Clients born in countries other than Australia were only a small proportion of closed treatment episodes in 2004-05.
-England and New Zealand (both 2%) were the next most common countries of birth.
+Most clients of drug treatment agencies in 2006-07 were Australian born (86% of treatment episodes involved people born in Australia).
+England (3%) and New Zealand (2%) were the next most common countries of birth.

 Date of birth